harshjayprakash/experimental-blok/README.md

 > [!NOTE]
 > This version "25H2.1" is currently still in development, the features described may not
 > work correctly, at all, or subject to change.
-These changes will merged to main (stable)
+These changes will merged to main (or "stable enough")
 > in Autumn 2025.